Learning Autonomous Surgical Irrigation and Suction with the da Vinci Research Kit Using Reinforcement Learning: Introduction

 These complexities are particularly evident in the underexplored area of surgical irrigation and suction.
-During surgery, blood, debris, and other contaminants are frequently present as a result of procedures like cutting, cauterization, and tissue manipulation.
+During surgery, blood, debris, and other contaminants are frequently present as a result of procedures like cutting, cauterization, and tissue manipulation \cite{Milsom2006}.
 To maintain a clear surgical field, surgeons may follow a two-step process: first, they irrigate the area with a sterile solution, typically saline, to rinse or dilute the contaminants; then, suction is used to remove the fluid along with any remaining debris.
-This process is usually carried out using an irrigation-suction instrument, which allows the surgeon to both introduce and remove fluids.
-However, this involves a considerable amount of time and effort and leads to intermittent interruptions of the primary surgical procedure.
-Therefore, automating this process can help reduce the workload of surgeons.
+This process is usually carried out using an irrigation-suction instrument in robotic surgery, which allows the surgeon to both introduce and remove fluids.
+However, this usually involves a considerable amount of time and effort \cite{tsao2023saline}, and automating this process may help reduce the workload of surgeons.

-Developing simulated learning environments for the task is challenging, as it involves fluid dynamics and the corresponding interactions for irrigating and suctioning fluids.
+Developing simulated learning environments for the task is challenging, as it involves fluid dynamics, which is more computationally complex than rigid body dynamics, and the corresponding interactions for irrigating and suctioning fluids.
 Fluid mixing should also be considered, as the irrigated solution will be mixed with the existing contaminants.
 Additionally, developing a vision-based policy involves a greater degree of complexity since the rendering of fluids while mixing them is also required to synthesize visually plausible images.